Mission, Vision & History

 Clothes To Kids of Denver proudly provides new and quality used clothing in a boutique setting to Denver area students from low-income or in-crisis families, free of charge.
 Our vision is that all students will have the clothing they need to feel comfortable, confident and prepared to thrive.

 Our team strives to make visitors feel comfortable and provide each and every family with a high level of service.
 Our boutique stocks a wide selection of clean, stylish, top quality clothing in all of our departments.
 Students shop in a welcoming, store-like environment where they are treated with the utmost respect.
-The Clothes To Kids Wardrobe consists of:

 • 5 tops